Charlie-Walsh/milestone-1/README.md

 ## Code

+### Libraries

+* Bootstrap 5.1.3
+* Popper 2.10.2
+* Google Fonts
+* Font Awesome

+### Tutorials

 * Needed help changing the boostrap navbar colour which I found on [https://www.geeksforgeeks.org/how-to-change-navigation-bar-color-in-bootstrap/].
-This allowed me to style the page in the way I wanted and not be limited to bootstraps default colours.
+This influenced my css to style the page in the way I wanted and not be limited to bootstraps default colours.

 ## Testing